dydx-git/tale/_posts/2021-06-27-gmail-api-with-php.md

 ---
 layout: post
-title: "Using Gmail API with PHP 7: Send or read emails, get attachments and more"
+title: "Using Gmail API with PHP: Send or read emails, get attachments and more"
 categories: Tutorial
 author: "Muhammad Taha"
 ---